A lot of people wonder if they need to do maintenance on their tankless water heater, and if so, how hard it is to descale.

-That’s because you may not need to service your tankless water heater at all.
+Luckily, you may not need to service your tankless water heater at all (we’ll explain below).

-That is not to say you definitely won’t ever need to, but not everybody in every situation needs to do anything with their tankless water heater.
-And even if you do end up needing to service a tankless water heater, you will see that it is not difficult to do.
+That is not to say you definitely won’t ever need to.
+But even if you do end up needing to service a tankless water heater, you will see that it is not difficult to do.

 How Often Do Tankless Water Heaters Need Maintenance?